Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Conclusion and Future Work

 In this paper, we proposed an out-of-band modality synergy based mobility management scheme to realize multi-user beam prediction and proactive BS selection, so as to eliminate pilot overhead and achieve efficient multi-BS coordination in multi-BS systems.
 Specifically, the OMS-UIT algorithm was proposed to initially identify and track users without any pilot overhead.
 Subsequently, the BEM-GBPN was proposed to predict the beamforming gains and optimal beams for multiple users.
-Finally, a proactive BS selection and beam switching approach based on beamforming gain and optimal beam predictions from all BSs was proposed to significantly reduce delays and improve spectral efficiency.
+Finally, a proactive BS selection and beam switching approach based on beamforming gain and optimal beam predictions from all BSs was proposed to reduce delays and improve spectral efficiency significantly.
 Extensive simulation results demonstrated that the BEM-GBPN achieved significant performance improvements in both beamforming gain and beam prediction compared with existing methods.
 Additionally, the proposed proactive BS selection and beam switching approach enables a higher transmission rate than the traditional reactive BS handoff approach while saving considerable time and spectrum resources.
+In future research, adopting hybrid sensing frameworks by fusing vision with radar or LiDAR is expected to compensate for the limitations of visual perception in non-ideal environments (e.g., adverse weather and poor lighting conditions).
+Such multi-modal integration will further enhance communication performance and reliability.